Skip to content

 MCP server

-The Tallyfy MCP Server is currently in development and subject to change.
-The features and capabilities described here represent the current state of development and may evolve before the official release.
+The Tallyfy MCP Server is in active development and subject to change.
+Capabilities described here reflect the current state and may evolve before official release.

-Tallyfy’s MCP (Model Context Protocol) Server lets you control your workflows with plain English through any AI platform that supports MCP.
-You describe what you want.
-The AI handles the rest - no API endpoints or complex interfaces required.
+Tallyfy’s MCP (Model Context Protocol) Server lets you control workflows with plain English through any AI platform that supports MCP.
+You describe what you want, and the AI handles the rest - no API knowledge required.
+For a simpler approach that uses your existing AI subscriptions without technical setup, see our BYO AI (Bring Your Own AI) integration.

 What is MCP?

-Think of MCP as a universal translator between AI assistants and your business tools.
-It’s an open standard that creates secure connections, letting AI models talk to external systems while you stay in control of security and permissions.
+MCP is a universal translator between AI assistants and your business tools.
+It’s an open standard - governed by the Agentic AI Foundation under the Linux Foundation - that creates secure connections between AI models and external systems while you stay in control of permissions.
+All major AI providers (OpenAI, Anthropic, Google, Microsoft) support it.

-The Tallyfy MCP Server connects AI assistants (Claude, ChatGPT, and others) directly to your Tallyfy organization.
-Give it your API token.
-That’s it.
-Now you can:
+The MCP Server connects AI assistants (Claude, ChatGPT, Gemini, Copilot, and others) directly to your Tallyfy organization.
+Connect with OAuth 2.1 authentication or an API token, and you can:

-• Ask questions about your processes and tasks in natural language
+• Ask questions about your processes and tasks in plain English

 • Search across your organization’s workflows